Four Point Outfitters - Guides & Hosts

 She has her degree in nursing and has nursed for 40+ years, with her focus always being on the importance of a balance between the body, mind, emotions and spirit in order to promote optimal health and wellness.
 She is a certified practitioner in the alternative healing modalities of Reflexology, Reiki, Reconnection Energy, Equine Massage and is an Equine Facilited Learning Coach.

 Was born and raised in a mixed cattle operation in central Alberta.
 His innate interest in horses was fostered by his father, himself a Teamster.
 4-H and local horse shows percipitated riding throughout Alberta in various disciplines.
 He has enjoyed a distinguished career in the R.C.M.P., presently serving in their Air Services Division as a pilot.
 During his career he had the priviledge of riding a black thoroughbred horse, Centenial, while posted to the Force's Equitation Course.
 The horse was later presented to HM Queen Elizabeth II.
-Raising and training horses for mountain trails and roping is second nature to this man whose focus is on safety in all aspects of his life.

 Four Point Outfitters continues to be operated as a family business in order to provide our guests with the true essence of the mountains, nature and the ranch.
 These experiences offer one the heart-felt peace and serenity that comes through when in the presence of Horse.